4GeeksAcademy/html-tutorial-exercises-course/exercises/08-relative-vs-absolute-path/README.md

 + Your absolute path should start with this: {{publicUrl}}

-+ If you build the exercise, open the website, and right click on the image, the context menu will show an option 'Copy Image Address' that will copy it's absolute URL into your clipboard.
++ If you build the exercise, open the website, and right click on the image, the context menu will show an option with this text 'Copy Image Address' that will copy it's absolute URL into your clipboard.

 + Here is a video explaining the difference between relative and absolute paths [https://www.youtube.com/watch?v=ephId3mYu9o](https://www.youtube.com/watch?v=ephId3mYu9o)